Ammo Storage Is Not Complicated But It’s Also Not Optional

 At this depth, ground temps stay constant regardless of the air temps.

-So we can take advantage of the earth and support the “constant cool” principle of ammunition storage.
+So we can take advantage of the earth and support the “constant cool” principle.

-That’s why basements tend to be popular ammo storage locations but also have downsides.
+That’s why basements are popular ammo storage locations but they can have downsides too.

 Which we’ll cover next…